chinanf-boy/ripgrep-zh/FAQ.md

 The only way to make the order of results consistent is to ask ripgrep to sort the output.
 Currently, this will disable all parallelism.
 (On smaller repositories, you might not notice much of a performance difference!)
-You can achieve this with the `--sort-files` flag.
+You can achieve this with the `--sort path` flag.

 There is more discussion on this topic here: https://github.com/BurntSushi/ripgrep/issues/152